 The zoning code regulates land use in Harrison Township.
 It helps to protect our property values and quality of life by ensuring that new developments and other improvements are compatible with the surrounding community and neighborhood.
 Many home and property improvements, such as building an addition, installing a pool, adding a deck or building a shed, require a zoning certificate.

-Please note that while some improvements do not require a zoning certificate, they do require a building permit, which can be obtained from Montgomery County.
-For more information, contact the county at (937) 225-4622.
+Please note that while some improvements do not require a zoning certificate, they do require a building permit, which can be obtained from Montgomery County Building Regulations.

 |Harrison Township Zoning Resolution|